Tropical cyclone & severe wind

 Severe storms

-Severe storms are associated with low pressure systems depicted on weather maps.
+Severe storms are associated with low pressure systems.
 Intense low pressure systems and their associated cold fronts can generate strong winds and heavy rain over large areas, causing local flash flooding and riverine flooding.
-The main wind damage from these low pressure systems is often in coastal areas and adjacent mountain ranges.
-The systems can also cause coastal erosion through the combined effect of large waves and an increase in sea level known as storm surge.
+Coastal areas and adjacent mountain ranges often experience damaging winds from severe storms.
+Severe storms can also cause coastal erosion due to storm surge.
+Storm surge is the combined effect of large waves and an increase in sea level caused by a severe storm.
 Severe winds can also contribute to extreme bushfire activity.

 Tropical cyclones

-In tropical cyclones, wind gusts in excess of 90 km/h can be expected around their centre, or eye, while in the most severe events, gusts can exceed 360 km/h.
+In tropical cyclones, wind gusts higher than 90 km/h can be expected around their centre, or eye.
+In the most severe tropical cyclones, gusts can exceed 360 km/h.
 Although the strongest winds are near the eye, damaging winds can extend hundreds of kilometres from the centre.
 The eye can have quite calm winds and cloud-free skies, but this lull is temporary and is followed by destructive winds from another direction.
 This is because the winds spiral around the eye in a clockwise direction (in the southern hemisphere).
 The effect of this on the ground is that winds on opposite sides of the eye blow in different directions.
+The severe wind from tropical cyclones can caused damage to buildings, infrastructure, farmland and the natural environment.

 Storm surge

-Potentially the most dangerous hazard associated with tropical cyclones which make landfall is storm surge.
+Another more dangerous hazard associated with tropical cyclones which make landfall is storm surge.
 Storm surge has been responsible for more deaths than any other feature of tropical cyclones.
 Storm surge is a raised dome of water about 60 to 80 kilometres across and typically about two to five metres higher than the normal tide level.
 It is caused by a combination of strong winds driving water onshore and the lower atmospheric pressure in a tropical cyclone.
 In the southern hemisphere, the onshore winds occur to the left of the tropical cyclone's path.
-In Australia, this is the east side on the north west and north coasts and the south side on the east coast.
+In Australia, this is the east side on the northwest and north coasts and the south side on the east coast.

 The largest surge usually extends between 30 and 60 kilometres from the crossing point of the tropical cyclone centre, or eye.
 Its magnitude also depends on the local bathymetry of the seafloor and the angle and speed at which the tropical cyclone crosses the coast.
 If the surge occurs at the same time as a high astronomical tide the area inundated can be extensive, particularly along low-lying coastlines.